daniel-mersch/udacity-devops-2/README.md

 ![Repository cloned](screenshots/20230105_screenshot_repo_cloned.png)

-### Passing tests that are displayed after running the `make all` command from the `Makefile`
+### Preparations

-To run a python app in CloudShell we have to first install a virtual environment and install all depenfdencies.
+To run a python app in CloudShell we have to first install a virtual environment and all dependencies.
 This is done by executing our Makefile.

 ```bash
 make all